Home State Jurisdiction Under the UCCJEA

 - Unjustifiable conduct.
 This exception applies to cases where one party has engaged in unjustifiable conduct in order to improperly obtain home state jurisdiction in a certain state.
 Two examples of such unjustifiable conduct would be: (a) taking a child from a state without notice to the other parent and (b) withholding information about where the child is.
 If the home state court finds such unjustifiable conduct to have taken place, the UCCJEA requires that court to decline jurisdiction—and allows the court to also penalize the wrongdoer by ordering them to pay reasonable expenses associated with the action.

 If you are in a custody dispute and know or suspect that the other parent plans to leave the state with your child, be sure to consult with an experienced custody attorney as early in the process as possible.
 Due to the strict time constraints related to the UCCJEA, failure to act promptly may result in the case being heard in another state.
 That might require you to incur significant expenses traveling to multiple out-of-state court hearings—not to mention the fact that the other state might have custody laws that are not to your benefit.

-From offices in Fairfax, Fredericksburg, and Manassas, the child custody lawyers at Livesay & Myers handle UCCJEA custody cases in courts across Northern Virginia.
+From offices in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg, the child custody lawyers at Livesay & Myers handle UCCJEA custody cases in courts across Northern Virginia.
 Contact us to schedule a consultation today.